-In the papers bearing the codes AE, AG, BM, BT, CE, CH, CS, EC, EE, ES, GE, IN, ME, MN, MT, NM, PE, PI, TF and XE, the General Aptitude section will carry 15% of the total marks and the remaining 85% of the total marks is devoted to the subject of the paper out of which 15% will be Engineering Mathematics.
+In the papers bearing the codes AE, AG, BM, BT, CE, CH, CS, EC, EE, ES, GE, IN, ME, MN, MT, NM, PE, PI and TF, the General Aptitude section will carry 15% of the total marks and the remaining 85% of the total marks is devoted to the subject of the paper out of which 15% will be Engineering Mathematics.
+XE has a compulsory XE-A Engineering Mathematics sections of 15 marks.